DDM-Lab/Port_Scanning_Challenge/walkthrough/walkthrough.md

    ```
    [+] Encoded part X of 4 found: iVBORw0KGgoAAAANSUhEUgAAAhYAA...
    ```
-3. The challenge will output a file: `fragments.txt` with all the four fragments.

 ### 4. Decoding the Flag

 1. Once you've collected all 4 parts, you'll need to edit the `solver.py` file:
    - Open `solver.py` in your favorite text editor
-   - Replace `FIXME` with the full encoded message (all 4 fragments combined in correct order from the `fragments.txt`)
+   - Replace `FIXME` with the full encoded message (all 4 fragments combined in correct order)
    - Fix the base64 decoding line (hint: what's wrong with the `decoded_once = base64.b64decode(FIXME)` line?)

 2. Run the solver script: